Blackman High School Graduation Frequently Asked Questions

 Boys must wear a dress shirt with long tie (No bow ties!), dress pants, dress shoes and dress socks (or dress boots).

 Girls have two options: 1) Girls may wear a dress/skirt that does not hang below the gown and dress shoes (Wedge shoes are fine, dress sandals (with a heel) are fine.
-No flats – sandals that have no heel and are not considered dress shoes; no boots of any kind); and 2) Girls may wear dress pants with a blouse and dress shoes.
-If they choose this option, they may wear dress boots.
+Dress flats are also fine.
+Casual sandals or flip flops are not allowed.
+No boots of any kind, if a dress/skirt is worn); and 2) Girls may wear dress pants with a blouse and dress shoes.
+If this option is chosen, dress boots may be worn.

 While there are many items (stoles, cords, medallions, tassels, pins, etc.) that may be worn during any graduation ceremony, only those items listed below may be worn for Blackman’s graduation.